isomorphic-software/smartclient-docs/classes/SavedSearches.md

 ## Attr: SavedSearches.applicationIdField

 ### Description
 Type: "string" _(optional)_.
 This field exists to allow a single DataSource to be used across multiple applications without colliding on `componentId`.
-Set [SavedSearches.applicationId](#attr-savedsearchesapplicationid) to cause all search lookups to use `applicationId` as criteria, and all newly saved searches to store that `applicationId`.
+Set [SavedSearches.applicationId](#attr-savedsearchesapplicationid) to cause all search lookups to use `applicationId` as criteria, and all newly saved searches to store that `applicationId`

-Note that if [SavedSearches.applicationId](#attr-savedsearchesapplicationid) is not explicitly set, the [window.location.pathname](https://www.w3schools.com/jsref/prop_loc_pathname.asp) will be used as a default.
-This behavior can be disabled by setting [SavedSearches.allowNullApplicationId](#attr-savedsearchesallownullapplicationid) to true.

 **Flags**: RW